 - Interest rate risk: MBSs sometimes come with a higher interest rate risk since the price of the security can drop when interest rates rise.

 - Credit and default risk: If the borrowers fail to make their interest and principal payments, investors will experience losses.
 The risk level depends on the market’s strength and when the loan was issued.

 - Extension risk: There’s also the risk that borrowers will decide not to make prepayments on their mortgages as initially expected.
 When this happens, the security may come with a lower-than-expected coupon since the principal is lower.
 This typically happens when Treasury rates begin going up.

 The Bottom Line

 Mortgage-backed securities have evolved quite a bit over the years.
 Thanks to increased regulation of the financial industry, MBSs are a much safer investment today than they were in the past.

 However, there is no risk-free investment.
-You should always familiarize yourself with the potential risks and rewards before investing in any asset.
+Before investing in any asset, you should always familiarize yourself with the potential risks and rewards.

 See What You Qualify For

 Viewing 1 - 3 of 3